grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Is this cage not too small for him?"

 "That's just his travel cage.
 I have a nice comfy roost installed for him down in the _Gnat_.
-You don't want him to forget where his home is, otherwise he won't return there when you release him."
+You don't want him to forget where his home is, otherwise he won't want ta fuckin' return there when you release 'im."

 "Can I let him out of this cage?"